 The darker period of the year lasts for 3.8 months, from October 24 to February 17, with an average daily incident shortwave energy per square meter below 2.1 kWh.
 The darkest day of the year is December 20, with an average of 0.8 kWh.

 For the purposes of this report, the geographical coordinates of Astana are 51.180 deg latitude, 71.446 deg longitude, and 1,165 ft elevation.

-The topography within 2 miles of Astana contains only modest variations in elevation, with a maximum elevation change of 105 feet, and an average elevation above sea level of 1,169 feet.
+The topography within 2 miles of Astana contains only modest variations in elevation, with a maximum elevation change of 105 feet and an average elevation above sea level of 1,169 feet.
 Within 10 miles also contains only modest variations in elevation (325 feet).
-Within 50 miles contains very significant variations in elevation (1,165 feet).
+Within 50 miles contains only modest variations in elevation (1,165 feet).

 The area within 2 miles of Astana is covered by artificial surfaces (67%), bare soil (22%), and sparse vegetation (10%), within 10 miles by cropland (29%) and grassland (17%), and within 50 miles by cropland (33%) and sparse vegetation (19%).